 Most current CFT studies have been carried out in a Euclidean framework, i.e., working with the group $SO(d+1,1)$.
 There has been increasing recent interest in the relation between CFT in an Euclidean setting to its counter part in a Minkowski setting.
 Most notably is the work of Caron-Huot \cite{caron2017analyticity}, where a connection was made between OPE expansion coefficients in terms of Euclidean conformal blocks with an integral over matrix elements of double-commutators (to be precise, relating to a ``double discontinuity").
-Many other interesting recent work have also appeared.
+Many other interesting recent works have also appeared.
 In particular, Simmons-Duffin, Stanford and Witten \cite{simmons2018spacetime} offer a Minkowski spacetime derivation of Caron-Huot's result and discusses the causal structures involved.
 By introducing a confinement scale or considering current flows, ``CFT scattering'', an intrinsically Minkowski phenomenon, has also been an area of active research~\cite{Brower:2006ea,Cornalba:2006xm,Cornalba:2006xk,Brower:2007qh,Brower:2007xg,Cornalba:2007zb,Cornalba:2007fs,Hofman:2008ar,Strassler:2008bv,Cornalba:2008qf,Cornalba:2009ax,Costa:2012cb,Brower:2014wha,Belitsky:2013xxa,Belitsky:2013ofa,Banks:2009bj,Nally:2017nsp,Raben:2018rbn,carmi2020conformal}.
 Two important related areas are the Out of Time Order Correlators (OTOCs) \cite{Maldacena:2015waa,Gu:2018jsv,Gu:2021xaj,Shenker:2014cwa} in models like the SYK \cite{kitaev1,kitaev2,Maldacena:2016hyu,Polchinski:2016xgd}, and celestial holography \cite{raclariu2021lectures,strominger2018lectures,Ball:2018prg}.
 In many of these and related works the issue of CFT Regge behavior has begun to play an increasingly important role.